CharaChorder/docs/docs/CharaChorder Two.rst

-CC2
+CharaChorder Two (CC2)
 ===================

-Welcome to the Official CharaChorder CC2 guide.
+Welcome to the Official CharaChorder Two (CC2) guide.
 You can select the links below to navigate to the topics that you find most relevant.

 .. _CC2: